Automattic/wp-calypso/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Link a related issue to this PR.
-If the PR does not immediately resolve the issue, for example requires a separate deployment to be rolled out to production, avoid using the "fixes" keyword and instead attach the [Status] Fix Inbound label to the linked issue.
+If the PR does not immediately resolve the issue, for example, it requires a separate deployment to production, avoid using the "fixes" keyword and instead attach the [Status] Fix Inbound label to the linked issue.
 -->